-We neither use nor recommend kits nor do we offer parts lists BOMs, etc.
+We neither use nor recommend kits nor do we offer parts lists BOMs, or retail sales of parts.

-The reason is the same one the average car owner shouldn’t try to rebuild their engine.
-I get that people want to, but most lack the skills, tools and experience needed to install electronic parts correctly, diagnose and repair any remaining issues or ensure their equipment runs correctly afterwards.
-This sort of approach also dramatically increases the risk of introducing faults that were not present beforehand, or even destroying the equipment in the worst cases.
+These are the same reasons why the average car owner shouldn’t try to rebuild their car’s engine.
+I understand that people often want to DIY this work, but most lack the skills, tools and experience needed to install electronic parts correctly, diagnose and repair any remaining issues or ensure their equipment runs correctly afterwards.
+This DIY approach dramatically increases the risk of introducing faults that were not present beforehand, or even destroying equipment.

 Another problem with kits is that the parts usually have no traceable provenance or warranty.
 They may not even be genuine, or the right parts for the job, but how would the average person know?
 If saving money is the goal, it’s usually better for most owners to do nothing than attempt major work on their equipment.